 Following is a list of some types of assistance students have requested in the past.
 Requests for supplemental emergency assistance are not limited to those on this list:

-- Travel1 (includes bus, train, car and air; emergency travel; transportation to and from job or internship interviews; travel as part of a student organization)
+- Travel1 (can include bus, train, car, and/or air; emergency travel; potential transportation to and from job or internship interviews)

 - Urgent medical expenses or urgent dental expenses not covered by insurance

 - Textbooks, supplies, and course materials (see below)2

 - Art supplies

 - Winter coat and boots (up to $350.00)

 - Courses while away on academic suspension

 Expenses Not Covered by the Supplemental and Emergency Fund:

 - Transportation to/from school or work